axtend/axlib/frame/examples/offchain-worker/README.md

 - [`Call`](./enum.Call.html)
 - [`Module`](./struct.Module.html)

-**This pallet serves as an example showcasing Substrate off-chain worker and is not meant to be used in production.**
+**This pallet serves as an example showcasing Axlib off-chain worker and is not meant to be used in production.**

 ## Overview